 Once upon a time I shared the story of The Walking Princess.

-She walked it all day every day.
+She paced our ‘hood all day, every day.

 We, her neighbors, worried.